Phase-space propagation and stability analysis of the 1-dimensional Schr\"odinger equation for finding bound and resonance states of rotationally excited H$_2$: Theory and Methods

 As a singular Sturm-Liouville problem, the energy spectrum of \eqref{Schrodinger} consists of a countable set of eigenvalues and eigenfunctions, $\mathcal{E}_n$ and $\psi_n$, and a continuum [\onlinecite{Kodaira1949}].

 The effective potential, $V_l(r)$, is the sum of a Born-Oppenheimer internuclear potential energy $V(r)$ and a centrifugal term

-Typically effective potentials of diatomic molecules grow exponentially as $r$ goes to zero due to internuclear repulsion; for very large values of $r$, the dissociative limit, the effective potential approaches zero from above (below) for $l\ne 0$ ($l=0$).
+Typically effective potentials of diatomic molecules grow exponentially as $r$ goes to zero due to internuclear repulsion; for very large values of $r$, the dissociation limit, the effective potential approaches zero from above (below) for $l\ne 0$ ($l=0$).
 Figure \ref{graphics_effective_potential} shows the effective potential of $\mathrm{H}_2$ molecule for angular momentum $l=23$.
-In this figure bound states display negative energies, while 2 resonance states appear with positive energy less than the maximum of the centrifugal barrier.

-Equation \eqref{Schrodinger} can be written as a linear system of first order differential equations in the phase-space $\{\psi,\dot\psi\}$:
+In this figure bound states display negative energies, while two resonance states appear with positive energy less than the maximum of the centrifugal barrier. \\ Equation \eqref{Schrodinger} can be written as a linear system of first order differential equations in the phase-space $\{\psi,\dot\psi\}$:

 with the dotted symbol representing $r$ derivative, $d/dr$, and $k_l=k_l(r,\mathcal{E})$ given by

 Equations \eqref{Schrodinger_system} can be expressed in matrix fashion by defining the phase-space vector $\Phi=\left\{\psi,\varphi\right\}$,